 Somerset Palms Academy

 (A Charter School under Somerset Academy, Inc.)

-June 30, 2019
+June 30, 2020

-The corporate officers of Somerset Palms Academy have prepared this narrative overview and analysis of the School's financial activities, for the fiscal year ended June 30, 2019, the School's first year of operation.
+The corporate officers of Somerset Palms Academy have prepared this narrative overview and analysis of the School's financial activities, for the fiscal year ended June 30, 2020.